hypertrack/views-react/README.md

 #### Showing a single device

 When provided with the `selectedDeviceId` property, the component will render a single device view as opposed to the device overview.
-You can find more details in the [Live device view documentation](https://docs.hypertrack.com/#live-device-view).

 ![live device view](public/sample-single-device.png "Live Device View")